minamagdyshehata/UnauthorizedAccess/README.md

  *and will result in legal consequences to the identified user.*
 *+To be used under your own responsibility.*

-This script will run everytime you start your computer and wait for a termination password for 90 seconds (No prompt for the password, just type it on your keyboard!!).
-If the the correct password is provided, your will hear 2 beeps indicating that and the script will terminate.
+This script will run everytime you start your computer and wait for a termination password for 90 seconds
+(No prompt for the password, just type it on your keyboard!!).
+If the the correct password is provided,
+your will hear 2 beeps indicating that and the script will terminate.

 If the password is not provided :

-    -- A Log file will be created with a timestamp of the unauthorized access.
+     *+A Log file will be created with a timestamp of the unauthorized access.*
-    -- If a webcam exist a snapshot will be taken.
+     *+If a webcam exist a snapshot will be taken.*
-       {Special Thanks to: https://github.com/tedburke/CommandCam, for making this possible.}
+      *{Special Thanks to: https://github.com/tedburke/CommandCam, for making this possible.}*
-        ** Both the Log file and the snapshot will be saved in the same directory of the script.
+         *Both the Log file and the snapshot will be saved in the same directory of the script.*
-    -- If there is an Internet Connection a Notification Email will be sent with the name of the machine and the snapshot taken.
+     *+If there is an Internet Connection a Notification Email will be sent with the name*
+      *of the machine and the snapshot taken.*

 How to Configure the script: